yassinebridi/serpl/README.md

 ### Search Input

 - Input field for entering search keywords.
-- Toggle search modes (Simple, Match Case, Whole Word, Regex).
+- Toggle search modes (Simple, Match Case, Whole Word, Regex, AST Grep).

 > [!TIP]
 > If current directory is considerebly large, you have to click `Enter` to start the search.